ntop/ntopng/doc/src/plugins/examples.rst

 alert.
 The same reasoning can be applied to networks as well.
 A network can either be considered a flow flood attacker or a flow flood victim, depending on whether its host are the clients or servers of the monitored flows.
+For the sake of this example, only flow flood victim alerts are considered for networks.

-The predefined threshold can be configured from the web UI so that one can tune it on a host-by-host or CIDR basis.
+This plugin also exposes a threshold so that it can be configured from the :ref:`Web UI`.
+The threshold is configurable on an host-by-host or CIDR basis.
 Indeed, a threshold which is meaningful for an host is not necessarily meaningful for another host.

 Full plugin sources are available on `GitHub flow flood plugin page